 Instructions

 - In a medium saucepan, melt butter over medium-low heat.
-Then, add the flour and cook for 2-3 minutes, whisking constantly to form a paste.
-It should smell a little bit nutty.
+Then, add the flour and cook for 2-3 minutes, whisking constantly to form a paste (whisking also prevents lumps).
+It should begin to smell a little bit nutty.
 Note: This process ensures that the raw taste of the flour is cooked off and prevents it from burning.

-- Gradually, add turkey broth gradually, whisking to incorporate at the same time.
-Cook, whisking, for 5 to 7 minutes until it starts to thicken.
+- Gradually, add turkey broth, whisking to incorporate at the same time.
+Cook, whisking, for 6 to 7 minutes or until it starts to thicken.

-- Add garlic powder, onion powder, thyme, salt and pepper to taste.
-Whisk for a few 3-5 minutes, until thickened.
+- Season with garlic powder, onion powder, thyme, salt and pepper to taste.
+Whisk for another 3 to 5 minutes, until thickened to taste.
 It will continue to thicken as it cools down a little.
 Adjust seasoning if needed.

-- Serve in a gravy boat or bowl over turkey.
+- Serve in a bowl or gravy boat.
+Enjoy warm!

 Notes

-- Make sure to cook the butter and flour mixture (also called a “roux”) for about 2-3 minutes over medium-low heat, whisking constantly.
-This will cook off the raw flour taste.
+- Making the roux: Cooking the butter and flour mixture for about 3 minutes over medium-low heat, whisking constantly, will cook off the raw flour taste.
 It should smell a little bit nutty.
+Don’t rush this step.

 - Whisk constantly: This ensures that your gravy is lump-free and that it doesn’t burn.
 Use medium-low heat.

-- You can multiple this recipe proportionally to make more gravy.
+- You can multiply this recipe proportionally to make more gravy.

 - Make ahead: Make the gravy 1-2 days in advance and refrigerate in a sealed container.
-Reheat in the microwave oven (in 30 second intervals, whisking with a spoon to ensure even reheating) or on the stovetop.
+For reheating tips, see below.

 - Freezing: Freeze in a sealed container for up to 2 months.
-Thaw in the fridge overnight and reheat over the stovetop or in the microwave oven per the above.
+Thaw in the fridge overnight and reheat, adding extra stock to loosen it up.

 - Turkey broth or stock: chicken broth or stock (if you really can’t find turkey broth or stock).